loldenburg/datalayertest/README.md

 ### Importing (referencing) other test definitions

+The `eventSchema` property is used to define the test schema for the given event.
+It _overrides any other imported definitions_.

+The `eventSchema` property is mandatory if the schema requires imports.
+If there are no imports, you can directly write the test definitions (without `eventSchema` around them).

 The `import` property is used to import entire predefined test schemas.
 Here, we import the `ecommerceGeneralTemplate` schema which could contain all variables common for all e-commerce events.
 This means we do not have to define commonly shared tests in each event schema again.